isu-digital/stem-journey-isu/_profiles/Li_Qing.md

 ---
 {% include feature/jumbotron.html objectid="assets/img/ISU_Image.jpeg" heading="Dr. Qing Li" text=false %}

 {:.pt-4}
-### ***Diversity and Determination: Professor Li’s Impact in STEM***
+### Diversity and Determination: Professor Li’s Impact in STEM

 Professor Li, an accomplished academic in the field of electrical engineering and industrial engineering.
 Professor Li’s journey in STEM began in China, where she pursued her undergraduate studies in electrical engineering.
 Seeking further opportunities, she moved to the United States and earned her master’s degree in electrical engineering from the University of Rochester.
 However, her passion for statistics led her to switch her focus to a PhD in statistics at Virginia Tech.

-{% include feature/image.html objectid="/assets/img/Professor Qing Li.jpg" alt="Interview with Professor Qing Li" caption="Dr. Qing Li" link="https://isu-digital.github.io/stem-journey-isu/transcripts/Li_Qing.html" width="50" %}
+{% include feature/image.html objectid="/assets/img/Professor Qing Li.jpg" alt="Interview with Professor Qing Li" caption="Dr. Qing Li" link="/stem-journey-isu/transcripts/Li_Qing.html" width="50" %}

 Professor Li's journey in academia serves as a testament to resilience and determination, illuminating the challenges and triumphs faced by women in STEM fields.
 After completing her doctorate, she navigated through various academic roles, including a visiting assistant professorship at the University of Wisconsin-Madison's Department of Statistics, before finding her home at Iowa State University's Industrial Engineering Department in 2018.